putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 “Sir, permission to call in our progress report, sir.”

 The lieutenant didn’t answer.
-Instead, his vision seemed fixed on something in the distance, up in the trees.
+Instead his helmet was off, his vision fixed on something in the distance, up in the trees.
 The squad leader turned his head toward whatever the lieutenant had fixated upon.
 A few seconds passed before he even saw it.
 It was high up in the canopy in a tangle of branches, more than 200 meters distant.
 A shapeless, fuzzy dot.
 At first it looked like a nest or possibly just a tangle of sticks and needles from the tree.
 Then it slightly shifted its position.
 Or maybe it was just the breeze.

 “Sir?” the squad leader asked, not really knowing what he was querying.
 Perhaps the lieutenant had seen a Rebel scout.
 The squad leader reached back to his pack to grab his electrobinoculars to get a better look.
 Turned out he wouldn’t need them.